A robust cosmic standard ruler from the cross-correlations of galaxies and dark sirens: The angular correlation function and angular power spectrum

 Now, given that we can compute the angular cross spectrum in very thin redshift bins $z_\lambda$, it is straightforward to show from the equation above that the theoretical angular cross spectrum in arbitrary redshift bins $z_j$ for the galaxies, and distance bins $D_i$ for the BBHs, is given by:

 where $C^{gb}_\ell(z_j,z_\lambda,\theta_{\rm fid})$ is the cross-angular power spectrum computed in thin redshift bins $z_\lambda$ (both for galaxies and BBHs) and in a fiducial cosmology $\theta_{\rm fid}$, averaged over a given number of realizations (for our purposes, of the order of thousands, as we will see).
-The only general condition is that any distance bins are wide enough to comprise several thin redshift bins, so that our analysis is not significantly affected by that spatial resolution.
+The only general condition is that the distance bins are wide enough to comprise several thin redshift bins, so that our analysis is not significantly affected by that spatial resolution.

+The main reason why Eq. \eqref{eq:alm_D4} is a good approximation derives from the coincidence of the peak of the cross-correlation with the Hubble diagram, which is a generic feature of the large-scale structures and as such should not depend significantly on the galaxy or BBH populations, bias modeling or non-linearities.
+The analytical argument is as follows: for a given set of cosmological parameters $\mathbf{{\theta}}$, the angular power spectrum for the cross-correlations between galaxies and BBHs is given by:

+where $b_g$ and $b_{b}$ are the biases of the galaxies and BBHs, and $\chi$ is the comoving distance.
+In the Limber approximation, this turns into

+In the equation above, only the cosmological parameters that affect distance (mainly, $H_0$ and $\Omega_m$) come into play inside the Dirac delta function, while the other parameters (as well as the biases) affect only the amplitude of the spectrum.
+Hence, the signal is dictated primarily by the sharp signature of the Dirac delta function, which enforces the match between $\chi(z_g,\mathbf{\theta})$ and $\chi(D_L,\mathbf{\theta})$.

 Equation \eqref{eq:alm_D4} is the key approximation that makes our analysis possible.
-The main reason it works is because of the coincidence of the peak of the cross-correlation with the Hubble diagram, which is a generic feature of the large-scale structures and as such should not depend significantly on the galaxy or BBH populations, bias modeling or non-linearities.
-In essence, the log-likelihood \eqref{eq:gal_bbh_chi2_matrix} will be sensitive mostly to the peak of the cross-correlation signal, broadened by the uncertainty in the BBH localization, and this is overwhelmingly dictated by the distance-redshift relation.
-The validity of this approximation will be demonstrated in practice in Section~\ref{sec:checks}.
+As we have shown above, the log-likelihood \eqref{eq:gal_bbh_chi2_matrix} will be sensitive mostly to the peak of the cross-correlation signal, broadened by the uncertainty in the BBH localization, and this is overwhelmingly dictated by the distance-redshift relation.
+The validity of this approximation will be demonstrated in practice, using simulations, in Section~\ref{sec:checks}.